 Make a Compromise

 If your partner is very reluctant to counseling, you can always try to make a compromise with him or her.
-For example, if your partner agrees to attend at least one or two counseling, offer to do something in return, like doing his or her household chores.

 Don’t Make Ultimatums